awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.CDC.md

 The following example returns the value set for cdc\_capture\_maxtrans\.
 For any parameter that is set to RDS\_DEFAULT, RDS automatically configures the value\.

 ```
--- Show configuration for each parameter on either principal or mirror.
+-- Show configuration for each parameter on either primary and secondary replicas.
 exec rdsadmin.dbo.rds_show_configuration 'cdc_capture_maxtrans'
 ```

-To set the configuration on the mirror, run `rdsadmin.dbo.rds_set_configuration`\.
-This procedure sets the parameter values for all of the databases on the mirror server\.
+To set the configuration on the secondary, run `rdsadmin.dbo.rds_set_configuration`\.
+This procedure sets the parameter values for all of the databases on the secondary server\.
 These settings are used only after a failover\.
 The following example sets the `maxtrans` for all CDC capture jobs to *1000*:

 ```
---To set values on mirror.
+--To set values on secondary.
 These are used after failover.
 exec rdsadmin..rds_set_configuration 'cdc_capture_maxtrans' , 1000
 ```